 How partnerships support Lesotho’s commitments to school meals for quality education

-Food insecurity is a pressing issue in Lesotho that affects children education.
+Food insecurity is a pressing issue in Lesotho that affects children's education.
 The School Meals Coalition, an initiative supported by GPE and partners, is fostering partnerships and align school nutrition initiatives with the country’s broader education goals.

 November 14, 2024 by Giorgia Maddalon, World Food Programme School Meals Coalition Secretariat, and Tsitsi Matope, World Food Programme School Meals Coalition Secretariat